 Greater Phoenix is home to more than 69,000 rooms at over 500 hotels and resorts, and the city's downtown core offers more than 4,000 hotel rooms, with additional accommodations on the horizon.

 Photo credit: Cambria Hotel - Downtown Phoenix Convention Center.

 • The Cambria Hotel Downtown Phoenix Convention Center, a 127-room property in downtown's Roosevelt Row, opened in November 2019.
-The $26 million hotel features a rooftop bar (From The Rooftop Bar & Lounge, pictured above) with 360-degree views of the city and can accommodate up to 499 guests; 900 square feet of indoor meeting space; several large art pieces, including murals that span the height of the building; and an onsite restaurant, Poppy, led by chef Nate Cayer, formerly the executive chef of The Godfrey Hotel in Chicago.
+The $26 million hotel features a rooftop bar (From The Rooftop Bar & Lounge, pictured above) with 360-degree views of the city and can accommodate up to 499 guests; 900 square feet of indoor meeting space; several large art pieces, including murals that span the height of the building.

 • The Sheraton Phoenix Downtown, a short distance from the city's convention center, is in the process of revamping its guest rooms, lobby, meeting space and culinary offerings.
 The 1,003-room property – the city's largest – was selected to become the prototype for Marriott's portfolio-wide rebranding of Sheraton.
 Guest room renovations are projected for early 2020 completion, with the lobby, restaurant and meeting space updated to reflect the new brand identity by the second quarter.